amazonsx/archives/leetcode/binary_tree_postorder_traversal/README.rst

-Given a binary tree, return the preorder traversal of its nodes' values.
+Given a binary tree, return the postorder traversal of its nodes' values.
 For example:
 Given binary tree {1,#,2,3},
    1